klevultd/frontend-sdk/packages/klevu-core/README.md

 ## Events

-Klevu requires data for machine learning to work better. `KlevuEvents` class should be used to send the five basic events Klevu has.
+Klevu requires data for machine learning to work better. `KlevuEvents` class is low level solution to pass events to Klevu backend.

 ```ts
 KlevuEvents.productClick()